nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `mark /id A0123456E /attendance 1` Marks student with student ID, A0123456E, as present.
 * `mark /id A0123456E /attendance 0` Marks student with student ID, A0123456E, as absent.

-### Viewing summary of attendance : `list attendance` [Coming Soon]
+### Viewing summary of attendance : `list attendance`

-Shows a summary of attendance records.
+Shows a summary of attendance records including list of absentees.

-Format: `list attendance [/tg ID]`
+Format: `list attendance tn/TUTORIALNO [coursetg/TAG]`
-*  Shows a summary of the attendance records of the tutorial group corresponding to the specified ID.
+*  Shows a list of absentees and summary of the attendance records of students corresponding to the tag for the specified tutorial number.
-*  ID must be made up of **alphabetical characters and numbers** only, with no special characters.
-*  ID must correspond to an existing tutorial group.

 Examples:
-*  `list attendance` Shows a summary of attendance records of all students.
+*  `list attendance tn/1` Shows a summary of attendance records of all students for Tutorial #1.
-*  `list attendance /tg T09` Shows a summary of attendance records of the students in tutorial group T09.
+*  `list attendance tn/3 coursetg/CS2103T` Shows a summary of attendance records of the students in CS2103T for Tutorial #3.

 ### Searching for student's contact via keyword : `find` [Coming Soon]